safl/chplforpyp-docs/docs/source/basics.rst

 |    :language: python                             | |    :language: c                                    |
 +--------------------------------------------------+-+----------------------------------------------------+

 Types in Python are dynamic meaning that a variable can change type during it's lifetime.
-The type of a variable in Chapel is static and inferred at compile-time.
+The type of a variable in Chapel is static and inferred at compile-time, which means that a type is assigned and cannot be changed at runtime.

-Types Chapel are static, meaning that the inferred t statically type in contrast to dynamic duck-typing of Python.
-However,

-Duck-typing vs. Chapels static typing and type-inference.

 Comments
 --------